 Understanding the jargon

 Even if English is your mother tongue, there are many linguistic differences between British and American English.
-It’s neither here nor there whether your neighbours across the ocean call biscuits “cookies” as you will understand and there wouldn’t be any serious consequences if you don’t.
+It’s neither here nor there whether your neighbours across the ocean call biscuits “cookies” as you will understand and there wouldn’t be any serious consequences if you didn’t.
 Yet, you could get yourself into a serious financial situation if you take out car insurance without understanding the terminology used across the pond.
 So, first things first:

 If you want to drive a car in the United States, you will need to take out liability cover as part of your car insurance (or auto insurances as the Americans say).
 This cover is mandatory in all states except Virginia and New Hampshire, to allow you to drive your car on the road.
 This is the equivalent of third-party car insurance, which is the minimum insurance cover required to drive your car legally in the UK.